Hexa-Studios/projects-branding/docs/hexa-studios/hexa-studios.md

 ---
 layout: default
-title: How To Use
+title: Hexa Studios
-nav_order: 2
+nav_order: 1
+parent: Hexa Internal Projects
 ---

-# How To Use
+# Hexa Studios
 {: .no_toc }

-A quick guide on how to use these docs.
-{: .fs-6 .fw-300 }

-## Table of contents

-{: .no_toc .text-delta }

 1. TOC
 {:toc}

----

 ## Main logo

 This is the main logo.
 As with all the other images, it's available in various formats using the buttons.
-Click the download button or right click and Save As...

 ![Hexa Studios Main Logo]({{ site.baseurl }}/assets/images/hexa-studios/logos/hexa_square.png)
 {: .i-half}